Alum Highlight – Lylianna Allala

 The folks that work at EarthCorps have always been supportive of me and the different paths that I’ve taken.
 After I graduated, EarthCorps helped me get a job building trails with the Forest Service, which was an amazing experience.
 From there, I did a series of physically demanding seasonal jobs until I got to the point where I was ready to challenge myself in different ways.
 I began full-time work supporting a restoration and community engagement program at a small nonprofit that eventually merged with EarthCorps.
 I helped to navigate that transition, which was challenging and uncomfortable since I had never been a part of that kind of process before.
 All of those challenges have helped me get to the next step in my career.

-Have you been able to offer leadership opportunities to someone
+Have you been able to offer leadership opportunities to someone else?

 Yes, that’s critical to my values and the work that I do.
 I know what it’s like to not have exposure to some of the amazing things that are out there in the world, so I try to make myself visible in this field as a woman of color.
 I am committed to sharing resources and supporting the leadership of others.
 Young folks of color don’t always see themselves in environmental spaces because for a long time we weren’t included.
 My younger brother is an EarthCorps alum and he’s always been an outdoorsman.
 Even so, careers in the environmental field weren’t presented to him in the full breadth that they could have been.
 He applied for EarthCorps, and now he works for King County Department of Natural Resources and Parks.
 I’d like to think that my involvement in EarthCorps was some sort of inspiration.
 Since leaving EarthCorps, I’ve been involved in working with youth in a lot of different ways.
 When I was at the Student Conservation Association as a recruiter, I looked for folks who were even just the slightest bit intrigued about working outdoors or doing some work with a conservation ethic and supporting the values of healthy community and healthy natural spaces.
 My hope was that if I could help foster a great experience in the outdoors for someone that they would carry that experience into other endeavors.
-Before I came to work for the Congresswoman, I helped to design and launch a fellowship program for recent college graduates of color interested in marine conservation.
-This national program is now in its third year.
-I’m proud to say that one of the people that I hired that first year is now coordinating the fellowship program.

-What’s one word of advice that you have for enabling an inclusive
+What’s one word of advice that you have for enabling an inclusive space?

 Listen to people who are not historically included.
 I think that’s the biggest piece: think about whose voices and stories are missing from the decision-making tables, from media or whose stories are not being told and seek to change that dynamic.
 When depicting people, are you depicting them as true to who they are, or are you playing to a stereotype?